 Description

-Sweet, tart and fruit mango chia seed pudding that’s perfect for breakfast, snacking or dessert.
-Top with extra mango and coconut flakes for a sweet treat!
+Sweet, tart and fruity mango chia seed pudding that’s perfect for breakfast, a health snack or dessert.
+Top with extra mango and coconut flakes for a sweet and delicious tropical treat!

 Ingredients